Quiver Schur algebras for linear quivers: Cyclotomic Quiver Hecke algebras and combinatorics

 \begin{Theorem}[ { Hu-Mathas~\cite[Theorems~5.8 and 6.11]{HuMathas:GradedCellular}, Li~\cite{Li:PhD}}] Let $\mz$ be an integral domain.
 Then: \begin{enumerate} \item $\set{\psi_{\s\t}|(\s,\t)\in\SStd(\Parts)}$ is a graded cellular basis of $\H$ with weight poset $(\Parts,\gedom)$ and degree function $\deg\psi_{\s\t}=\deg\s+\deg\t$. \item $\set{\psi'_{\s\t}|(\s,\t)\in\SStd(\Parts)}$ is a graded cellular basis of $\H$ with weight poset $(\Parts,\ledom)$ and degree function $\deg\psi'_{\s\t}=\codeg\s+\codeg\t$. \end{enumerate} \end{Theorem}

 This result was proved under some assumptions on $e$ and $\mz$ in \cite{HuMathas:GradedCellular}.
-Li~\cite{Li:PhD} has proved that $\R$ is always free as a $\Z$-module of rank $\dim\H$.
-This implies that the results of \cite{HuMathas:GradedCellular} extend to an arbitrary integral domain.
+Li~\cite{Li:PhD} has proved that $\R(\Z)$ is free as a $\Z$-module with basis~$\{\psi_{\s\t}\}$.
+This implies that the results of \cite{HuMathas:GradedCellular} extend to an arbitrary integral domain because all of the arguments in \cite{HuMathas:GradedCellular} can now be carried out over $\Z$ using the embedding $\R[\Z]\hookrightarrow\R[\Q]$.
+The results involving the $\psi'$-basis also hold over~$\Z$ in view of \autoref{P:signedPsi} below.

-As we explain in \autoref{P:signedPsi} below, these two bases are essentially equivalent.
 The $\psi$-basis and the $\psi'$-basis are dual to each other in the following sense.

 \begin{Lemma}[ {\cite[Corollary 3.10]{HuMathas:GradedInduction}}] Suppose that $(\s,\t),(\u,\v)\in\SStd(\Parts)$.
 Then: \begin{enumerate} \item $\psi_{\s\t}\psi'_{\u\v}\ne0$ only if $\res(\t)=\res(\u)$ and $\u\gedom\t$. \item $\psi_{\u\v}'\psi_{\s\t}\ne0$ only if $\res(\s)=\res(\v)$ and $\v\gedom\s$ \end{enumerate} \end{Lemma}